 - 3 Months After PR Appt. – Full Inventory(5): A full inventory of estate, with proof and documentation, must be filed with the court.

-- 12 Months After PR Appt. – Annual Accounting(6): An annual accounting for the estate for the period of 2017 must be filed with the court.
+- 12 Months After Death – Annual Accounting(6): An annual accounting for the estate for a chosen fiscal year must be filed with the court.
 This is not necessary if the final accounting comes first.

 - 3-4 Months Minimum to 1 Year or More After PR Appt. – Final Accounting(7): A final accounting of the estate, including proof and documentation of all transactions, claims paid, costs incurred, proof of creditor notification and publication, and assets distributed must be filed with the court by 12 months or 6 months after state tax release – whichever comes later.
 However, it can be filed early.
 An extension may be also requested.
 Please note that the final accounting cannot occur until notice to creditors has been given via mail and publication.
 If the PR handles all matters promptly, including notice and publication to creditors and no claims are pending, then it is possible to apply for an early final accounting to close the estate within 4 months after appointment.

 - 9 Months After Death - Federal Estate Tax(8;9): As of October 2017, if the estate is over $5.49 Million, then a federal estate tax return must be filed by the PR within 9 months of the decedent’s death.
 Please note that gifts over $14,000 per year per individual at any time during the decedent’s life reduce the size of the $5.49M tax exemption.
 This tax exemption will probably increase in the future due to ongoing legislation.
 NC has no estate tax law(9).